Alexey1Gavrilov/drive-constructor-site/help/applications/pump/index.md

 * Load curve of the pump
 <br>

 Load curve and [starting torque](startingTorque.html) of the pump depend on the pump's type.
-There exist numerous [types](type.html) of pumps.
+There exist many different [types](type.html) of pumps.
 <br>

 [Rated rotational speed of the pump's shaft](ratedSpeed.html) is given for any pump in respective  brochures or catalogues.